-Legislative candidates at the General Election may choose to have a Candidate's Statement printed and mailed out to the voters with the sample ballot.
-Such Statement must be submitted, on a form supplied by the Registrar of Voters, no later than the third day following the governing body's declaration of the results from the Primary.
+Nonpartisan, United States Representative, and Legislative candidates at the General Election may choose to have a Candidate's Statement printed and mailed out to the voters with the sample ballot.
+Such Statement must be submitted, on a form supplied by the Registrar of Voters, no later than August 6, 2010.
 (Further information will be provided to nominated candidates by the Registrar of Voters.)
 (E.C. § 13307)